 J.D.
 Byrider Repossession Policy

 J.D.
-Byrider, a used car dealership franchise, does not have a universal repossession policy, customer service said.
+Byrider does not have a universal repossession policy, customer service told us.
 The policy varies by dealership, as J.D.
 Byrider locations are independently owned and operated and each state has its own repossession laws.
 For details, you can check your purchase agreement and/or contact the J.D.
 Byrider location where you purchased the vehicle.

 In general, if you are behind on your car payments, it’s within the legal rights of the lender to seize, or repossess, the vehicle in order to settle the loan.
 A company may be able to repossess your vehicle without warning.
 (For more details on auto repossession policies, see our articles on Chrysler Capital and TD Auto Finance.)